housecanary/hc-api-python/README.rst

     [("82 County Line Rd", "72173", "extra info")]

-The “meta” field is optional.
-If you’re only providing one address, you can provide a tuple on it’s own:
+The "meta" field is optional.
+If you're only providing one address, you can provide a tuple on it's own:

 .. code:: python